 The time is here folks!!!
 Pappy on the Penarve, with his AMAZING grilling tips and techniques, will be rolling out new recipes on the reg. (lol, do you like my attempt at sound young and hip?? 🤣) We are starting out with a recipe that Pappy has become very famous for among our family and friends.
 So read on for this awesome recipe for Flank Steak with Pappy on the Penarve.

 Ok, you may be asking, “What is Pappy on the Penarve?”
-Well, Brad has very happily been called Pappy for five years now….a name he loves.
+Well, Brad has very happily been called Pappy for seven years now….a name he loves.
 A name not only his grandchildren, but the rest of the family as well now call him.
 As far as Penarve….well, Brad added a section on to his deck a few years back.
 It houses all of his grills (he’s a tad obsessed!), and only those of the male gender are allowed on it (insert eye roll here 😂).
 We decided it needed it’s own unique name, and our friend Kelly W. came up with the best and most creative name and it stuck!